 - Respondus Monitor and Examity can be set up to check for identification cards as another layer of security.

-- Ask students to agree to an academic integrity statement before beginning a test or submitting an assignment:
+- Ask students to agree to an academic integrity statement before beginning a test (as a first question):

 “I verify I am the only one taking the exam and that no one is helping me physically or electronically.
 I won’t copy the exam in whole or in part.
 I will refrain from discussing this exam with anyone until after the due date.
-I will adhere to the academic integrity policy.”-- Sample academic integrity statement for use before exams
+I will adhere to the academic integrity policy.”

 TurnItIn Plagiarism Detection for Canvas Assignments & Harmonize Discussions

 The Internet has perpetuated the age old problem of plagiarism.
 Turnitin can assist faculty in detecting and preventing plagiarism.
 It is also an excellent assignment collection, grading, and feedback tool, and can be used as an online collaborative learning tool where students can get feedback from their classmates.